tkservices.ie

 ⠀

-Instead of sitting there silent, my advise is to let your interviewers know what's going on.
+Instead of sitting there silent, my advice is to let your interviewers know what's going on.
 Do you need to have the question repeated or clarified?
 Then ask them to do so.
 Do you need a chance to think?
 Then you can simply say so, by saying something along the lines of "I need to think about that for a second".
 Then your interviewers won't keep talking to fill the silence (which doesn't help your thinking) and they know to stay silent.
 And they won't hold it against you!
 It's perfectly acceptable behaviour and we would prefer you to think about your answer rather than launching into something irrelevant.⠀

 ⠀

-Communicate your interest in the role
+Communicate your interest in the role at a job interview

 11/11/2021